mattryczek/fpext-quantum/README.md

 ### Advanced Assignee Options

 Code for [pickup_ticket](https://github.com/mattryczek/fpext-quantum/blob/2f7d9881d9b6cf5448985e3d281d3c1ec75cd8ee/js/assignees.js#L87-L101) and [assign_my_team](https://github.com/mattryczek/fpext-quantum/blob/2f7d9881d9b6cf5448985e3d281d3c1ec75cd8ee/js/assignees.js#L103-L121) already exists and has been tested (mostly).
-It needs a GUI implementation, although you _could_ always open the console and call the methods manually for now, if you're curious.
+It needs a GUI implementation, although you _could_ always open the console and call the methods manually if you're curious.

 ### Ticket Page Redesign

-There is _so_ much info thrown at you on the ticket page, when you probably only need to interact with like 4-5 things (for a simple update anyway).
+There is _so_ much info thrown at you on the ticket page, when you probably only need to interact with 4-5 things (for a simple update anyway).
 The new ticket page will present relevant info in an easy-to-digest format, and hide everything else behind toggles.

 # Known Bugs

 ### Spacing Issues

 >Not really sure how to reproduce it yet, but sometimes the offset between the `navbar` and `cards` div is set to the collapsed version instead of the correct viewport's version.
-This can be fixed by refreshing the page.
+Refreshing the page with either the built in refresh button or `F5` solves the issue.

 ### No Cards Rendered

->Sometimes FP doesn't fetch new tickets when loading the homepage.
+>Sometimes FP doesn't fetch new tickets when loading the homepage, or after the auto refresh.
 This leaves the `card` render engine with nothing to draw.
 Refreshing the page with either the built in refresh button or `F5` solves the issue.